ehharris/ReactJS-Website/team/sprint4.md

 #### What we will change next sprint

 With what we learned with our interpersonal conflicts and communication improvements, our next sprint is bound to be our best.
-We will communicate our own actions better and work towards better team collaberation.
-We will srtive to upload more incrementally and improve our burndown chart.
+We will communicate our own actions better and work towards better team collaboration.
+We will strive to upload more incrementally and improve our burndown chart.
+We will also make sure to produce polished features on the site as opposed to pushing incomplete features.
 We will work more on the user expereience as we have started to do this sprint.